deployo/deployo.github.io/content/blog/dokku-on-linode.md

 {{< figure src="/img/blog/dokku-on-linode/Selection_731.png" caption="Install Dokku" alt="Install Dokku" width="740px" >}}

-After arround 4 minutes Dokku should be install on your server.
+After around 4 minutes Dokku should be install on your server.
 Visit you server IP (in my case it is 198.58.123.61) to finish the installation.

 {{< figure src="/img/blog/dokku-on-linode/Selection_737.png" caption="Dokku Installation" alt="Dokku Installation" width="740px" >}}

-Note: do not use you Deployo generated SSH key for Dokku, this key is going to be used by Deployo to connect to your server.
+Note: do not use your Deployo generated SSH key for Dokku, this key is going to be used by Deployo to connect to your server.
 For Dokku you should use your SSH key from your personal laptop/desktop.

 #### Optional step - Assign an SSH key to your server